Racing Kona After 50

 The IRONMAN™ World Championship in Kailua-Kona is known as a grueling 140.6-mile course.
 Still, the event draws its fair share of older triathletes who inspire us with their stamina, grace, and commitment.

 In honor of the 40th anniversary of this iconic event this year, we pay tribute to two triathletes who prove that you're never too old to push past old limits to achieve the unthinkable.
-Both stopped by the Endless Pool at Kailua-Kona in 2016 to discuss triathlon training and the commitment it takes to endure in this challenging sport.
+Both stopped by the Endless Pools® High Performance pool at Kailua-Kona in 2016 to discuss triathlon training and the commitment it takes to endure in this challenging sport.

 IRONMAN After Retirement

-Rob Ladewig has owned an Original Endless Pool since 2005.
+Rob Ladewig has owned an Endless Pools Original model since 2005.
 In 2015, he completed his 30th IRONMAN and his eighth time at Kona, where he’d finish 31st in his division.

 "I'd get up at 2 o'clock in the morning and jump into our Endless Pool and swim for 30 minutes to two hours," Rob recalls of his triathlon training while still working at his full-time job!
 In assessing the triathlon course at Kona, Rob says, "It tough!"
 And that's the characteristic understatement that you'd expect from a senior triathlete!